 I immediately took out two extra shirts and put them on while the touts were pretty busy discussing stuff.
 It was only when the cold became a bit tolerable when I fully grasp what the touts were saying.

 They were asking if I would like to go to Nyaung Shwe.
 So I asked them if I am still isn’t in Nyaung Shwe.
 They said yes.

-I consulted Google maps, and then, I realized that that damn bus dropped me 13 kilometers away (at Shwenyaung Township) from my ultimate destination (Nyaung Shwe) and went to a different direction (Taunggyi).
+I consulted Google maps, and then, I realized that the damn bus dropped me 13 kilometers away (at Shwenyaung Township) from my ultimate destination (Nyaung Shwe), and then went to a different direction (Taunggyi).
 How dare!

 I remained calm, nevertheless.
 Then I started to feel the cold penetrating my three-layer cover.